vitejs/vite/CONTRIBUTING.md

 Each test can be run under either dev server mode or build mode.

-- `yarn test` by default runs every test in both serve and build mode.
+- `pnpm test` by default runs every test in both serve and build mode.

-- `yarn test-serve` runs tests only under serve mode.
+- `pnpm run test-serve` runs tests only under serve mode.
+This is just calling `jest` so you can pass any Jest flags to this command.
+Since Jest will attempt to run tests in parallel, if your machine has many cores this may cause flaky test failures with multiple Playwright instances running at the same time.
+You can force the tests to run in series with `pnpm run test-serve -- --runInBand`.

-- `yarn test-build` runs tests only under build mode.
+- `pnpm run test-build` runs tests only under build mode.

-- You can also use `yarn test-serve [match]` or `yarn test-build [match]` to run tests in a specific playground package, e.g. `yarn test-serve css` will run tests for both `playground/css` and `playground/css-codesplit` under serve mode.
+- You can also use `pnpm run test-serve -- [match]` or `pnpm run test-build -- [match]` to run tests in a specific playground package, e.g. `pnpm run test-serve -- css` will run tests for both `playground/css` and `playground/css-codesplit` under serve mode.

-  Note package matching is not available for the `yarn test` script, which always runs all tests.
+  Note package matching is not available for the `pnpm test` script, which always runs all tests.

 ### Test Env and Helpers